How to Plan a Kitchen Tea

 4. Activities and Entertainment

-To include one or two activities to the event is a great way to break the ice and draw attention to the bride to be.
+To include one or two activities in the event is a great way to break the ice and draw attention to the bride to be.
 You could also look at booking some entertainment, such as a caricaturist or live musician.
 Have a look at these 9 Fun Kitchen Tea Games to keep the bride and guests entertained.

 It’s a great idea to set a theme early.
-You can then incorporate this into the invitations, decor and dress code.
+You can then incorporate this into the invitations, decor, and dress code.
 We have listed a couple of fun ideas here.

 Nowadays it is most convenient to send out an email invitation, but this does not need to be a normal-looking email.
 The company designing the actual wedding invitations might be able to help in creating a professional e-vite.
-Make sure to include the gifting details e.g. gift registry, lingerie etc.
+Make sure to include the gifting details e.g. gift registry, lingerie, etc.

 It is important to find out from the bride or wedding couple what they would like to include in their gift wish list.
 Should they already have a fully stocked home or live abroad then there are many other great options, ranging from honeymoon registries to charity donations.

-Whether you provide some home-cooked snacks, picnic baskets or employ an independent caterer, make sure the guests enjoy a good meal that suits the occasion.
+Whether you provide some home-cooked snacks, picnic baskets, or employ an independent caterer, make sure the guests enjoy a good meal that suits the occasion.
 Keep in mind you might need to hire cutlery and crockery depending on the size and venue.
 Also, think about the beverages you would like to serve, remembering that there may be guests who do not drink alcohol.

 9. Clean up

 If you are having the Kitchen Tea at a private residence, enlist a couple of friends or family to stay a bit longer and help with the cleanup.
-There is nothing worse than being left with the mess after a long day.
+There is nothing worse than being left with a mess after a long day.

 Finally, make sure the bride to be is spoilt and showered with love and blessings before her big day.

-Have a look at our Kitchen Tea Ideas board on Pinterest for more ideas on venues, gifts, tips and food for your kitchen tea or bachelorette.
+Have a look at our Kitchen Tea Ideas board on Pinterest for more ideas on venues, gifts, tips, and food for your kitchen tea or bachelorette.